Somewhere, an Ornithologist Is Crying

-- In addition to what appears on the page quote, the cover of◊ Harry Potter and the Chamber Of Secrets clearly depicts a Barn Owl (Tyto Alba) in the owl cage during the Ford Anglia drive.
-It is well known the owl, Hedwig's species is the Snowy Owl (Bubo scandiacus formally Nyctea Scandiaca).
+- In addition to what appears on the page quote, the cover of◊ Harry Potter and the Chamber of Secrets clearly depicts a Barn Owl (Tyto alba) in the owl cage during the Ford Anglia drive.
+It is well known the owl, Hedwig's species is the Snowy Owl (Bubo scandiacus formerly Nyctea scandiaca).

 - In Babylon Rising by Tim La Haye and Greg Dinallo, villain Talon trains hawks to serve as instant messenger pigeons.
 Furthermore, his trained hawks can unroll scrolls, kill a man by dive-bombing his back, and fly around carrying big snake statue bits.